 Then came the infamous appearance on Australia’s Sunday Night, where her “pregnant” stomach folded and crumpled like a little puff pastry taken out of the oven too soon.
 “Does fabric not fold?” she asked, by way of explanation.
 Erm, yes clone lady, BUT PREGNANT STOMACHS DON’T!
 Pregnant stomachs are like impenetrable boulders which have been encased in layers of steel.

 “But why would she fake her pregnancy?”
 I hear you ask.
-Well, rumor has it that beady-eyed fans were beginning to clock onto the existence of ‘the clone’.
+Well, rumour has it that beady-eyed fans were beginning to clock onto the existence of ‘the clone’.
 What better way to make ‘the clone’ look more real, more human, than to make her appear pregnant?
 Because while we can clone humans, technology hasn’t advanced to the point that it clone the parts that make more humans.
 So a pregnancy was magicked out of thin air to distract from the real drama at hand: the music industry had cloned a pop star.
 Still not convinced?
 Let me present to you, dear reader, evidence #4...

 SHE NEARLY FELL OVER AT THE SUPER BOWL